nickderaj/NFT-Fullstack-Mint/frontend/README.md

 - The lint function will auto-run when you try to commit to a git repo, set up in the .husky folder.

 Note: This app was designed to only be used with yarn to prevent a `package-lock.json` from being created which can cause conflicts - change the `engines` in `package.json` if you want to use npm instead.

-## Questions & Suggestions

-If you have any questions, feel free to reach out at nickderaj@gmail.com or message me on Discord at NickD#1188<br/>
-If there's something you think should be added, branch out and make a PR! :)